roman-milk/roman-milk.github.io/willingly-cuckolded-for-love.md

+===

- ****** Willingly Cuckolded for Love ****** bysilkstockingslover© "Well, he does have some potential as a cocksucker," Phillip announced.
+"Well, he does have some potential as a cocksucker," Phillip announced.
 Oddly, a compliment after all the criticism of my manhood warmed me.
 Phillip asked Laura, "Do you still have your wedding dress?"

  "Yes," she answered, as I wondered why he'd ask such a question.